MarvinXLII/ScaleneStrategy/README.md

 ## KNOWN ISSUES AND LIMITATIONS

+* The skills of your playable units seems to be stored in save data and only updated when you give a unit a class promotion.
+This is why random passive skills are only suitable for New Games.
+Don't select this option if you plan on playing New Game Plus.

 * Deathless runs are not always possible if randomizing starting unit positions and turns orders in battles.
 Ally placements, aside from those you have to keep alive like Dragan, are not always well